 Douglas joined Watsi on March 9th, 2020.
 One year ago, Douglas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Douglas' most recent donation supported Dib, an elderly rice farmer from Cambodia, to fund cataract surgery so he can be independent.
+Douglas' most recent donation supported Boaz, a 5th grade student from Kenya, to fund fracture repair surgery so he can use his right hand again.

 Douglas has funded healthcare for 28 patients in 7 countries.